openvinotoolkit/open_model_zoo/demos/python_demos/face_recognition_demo/README.md

 In particular, this demo uses 3 models to build a pipeline able to detect faces on videos, their keypoints (aka "landmarks"), and recognize persons using the provided faces database (the gallery).
-The corresponding pretrained models can be found in this repository:
+The following pretrained models can be used:

-* `intel_models/face-detection-retail-0004` and
-  `intel_models/face-detection-adas-0001`,
-    which are used to detect faces and predict their bounding boxes;
+* `face-detection-retail-0004` and `face-detection-adas-0001`, to detect faces and predict their bounding boxes;
-* `intel_models/landmarks-regression-retail-0009`,
-    which is used to predict face keypoints;
+* `landmarks-regression-retail-0009`, to predict face keypoints;
-* `intel_models/face-reidentification-retail-0095`,
-    which is used to recognize persons.
+* `face-reidentification-retail-0095`, to recognize persons.

+For more information about the pre-trained models, refer to the [Open Model Zoo](https://github.com/opencv/open_model_zoo/tree/master/intel_models/index.md) repository on GitHub*.

 ### How it works